-A survey and study of the visual arts that were produced in Western Europe from Proto-Renaissance to the present.
+A survey and study of the visual arts that were produced in the world from Proto-Renaissance to the present.
 Emphasis will be placed on the periods of the Renaissance, Baroque, Rococo, nineteenth and twentieth centuries.
-(HP, AE)
+(AE, HP)

 Twentieth Century Art (3) (D)